f1shl3gs/bindata/README.md

 - Gzip Level, decompress only happened when the asset first access (`--gzip-best-compress` is useful when you have a lot asset or want minimal dist size)
-- Transform file path, eg: trim prefix
+- Transform file path, eg: `--transfer your/prefix:your/new/prefix`